Sorority Life

-Sorority Life was a reality television show on MTV that aired from June 24, 2002, to November 19, 2003.
+Sorority Life is a reality television series on MTV that aired from June 24, 2002, to November 19, 2003.
 The show consisted of girls pledging to become part of a sorority.

 Production

 The first season occurred at University of California, Davis.
 It followed 6 girls over 10 weeks as they pledged Sigma Alpha Epsilon Pi, a 4-year-old Jewish sorority that was relatively unknown on campus at the time.

 The second season occurred at University at Buffalo.
 It followed 6 girls pledging for the Delta Xi Omega sorority.